Blogs vs. CMS

 Choosing between a blog and a CMS can be a painful experience - as it was for me.
 But in the end, you have to approach it by figuring out what you really need to do on your website … and then look at your options in the blog and CMS world.

-In my case, I narrowed it down to Drupal (a CMS) and a blog, Wordpress.
-After having installed and configured both (to get a feel,) I went with Wordpress because it was fast and it met my needs.
+In my case, I narrowed it down to Drupal (a CMS) and a blog, WordPress.
+After having installed and configured both (to get a feel,) I went with WordPress because it was fast and it met my needs.

 Thanks for reading,